 Mathew Barzal has shrugged off his pointless first few games of the year and is red hot; he’s produced four goals and six points in his last four games.
-Goalies, Thomas Griess and Semyon Varlamov, have been excellent and have settled in both individually and as a tandem.
+Goalies, Thomas Griess and Semyon Varlamov, have been excellent and have settled in both individually and inflatable slide for sale as a tandem.
 Defenseman Johnny Boychuk has again looked ageless.
 And rookie forward Oliver Wahlstrom has injected some new life into the offense with winger Jordan Eberle dealing with an injury.

 Speaking of injuries, the break might be a blessing in disguise for the team.